 - Include mediation and fee arbitration clauses, which are often successful tools.
 Mediation is effective for all disputes, and arbitration is effective for fee disputes only.

 Billing tipsIf an invoice is unclear, clients may put it aside to address later, lengthening the time it takes to get paid.
-Standardized, clear, concise and descriptive invoices are more likely to be paid sooner.
+Standardized, clear, concise yet descriptive invoices are more likely to be paid sooner.

 All professionals within the firm should be accountable for their timesheets and billing deadlines.
 Firms should aim to reduce their billable time by using administrative staff, with appropriate training and support, to prepare invoices and collect payments.